 Before we walk you through the worst and best colors for sleep, let’s first talk about color psychology.
 After all, there has to be a reason why a red room will raise your blood pressure, but a blue one will leave you feeling well-rested.

-Color psychology is not a new field, with Theory of Colors penned back in 1810 by Goethe to link color categories to emotional responses.
+Color psychology is not a new field, with the Theory of Colors penned back in 1810 by Goethe to link color categories to emotional responses.
 In 1942, more weight was added to those theories, with experts learning that colors could produce physiological reactions in people based on their personal experiences.

 But it went further than that.
 Research showed that color psychology could also be relevant to biology and social learning.
 For example, anger results in the reddening of the face, which led to the metaphorical description of “seeing red” when you’re describing being angry.